btcven/locha/documentation/en/chapter_2.md

 Radio frecuency (RF) communication is a basic feature of a Wireless Sensor Network (WSN), its clearly and advantage in front of, for example, infra red transmission too.
 The use of wireless devices is regulated worldwide, most countries have a space in their radio spectrum for unlicensed use, meaning, it doesn't need a special permit for each application.

 Most commercial products operate in these free bands, also known as ISM (Industrial, Scientific and Medical) to avoid the cost of the licenses.
-Because of this, a big number of wireless technologies like ZigBee, Bluetooth, Wi-Fi, and wireless telephony among others, use these frecuencies.
+Because of this, a big number of wireless technologies like ZigBee, Bluetooth, Wi-Fi, and wireless telephony among others, use these frequencies.

 Radio spectrum is divided in bands, at the same time each band subdivides into fixed width channels.
 The ISM bands subdivides into two larger groups: 2.4 GHz and sub-GHz frecuencies, including the 315, 433, 784, 868 and 915 MHz bands.
 The choice between a group or another will depend on the characteristics of the application, like the range, battery consumption, data rate, size of the antenna, cost, etc.